Try Hubstaff for 14 days

 What many don’t know is that holiday pay is actually a gift from an employer because paying your employees for any holiday isn’t legally required for any business in the United States.
 But, as a business, providing holiday pay shows that you truly value your team members, which is why companies choose to include holiday pay as an employee benefit.
 When you provide holiday pay, you can prevent undue hardship during the holiday season and bolster your employee benefits.

 Here are the answers to a few common questions you might have:

 Do I legally have to pay my employees on the holidays?

-No. Legally speaking, holidays are looked at as just another business day in the United States.
+No. Legally speaking, holidays are just another business day in the United States.
 Holidays like Thanksgiving, Martin Luther King Jr. Day, and Christmas are considered federal holidays by the government mainly because they apply to employees of the federal government.
 So, for privately-owned companies, it’s up to the boss to decide what to do.
 Employers do, however, have to pay their full-time employees if they are using their paid time off.

 If my employees work on a federal holiday, do I have to pay them overtime?

 Unfortunately for your team, overtime pay on holidays is not required.
 Nothing stops you from doing this if you feel extra generous this holiday season, but that’s up to you.
 If you’re feeling more Grinch-like, no one can stop you from pinching pennies (or stop all of your employees from talking about buying you coal this year).